TotallyInformation/node-red-contrib-moment/README.md

 See the node's built-in help for more details.

 ## Humanize
 Specify the input variable to execute humanize on, `msg.payload.humanized` will contain a humanized version of the specified span in seconds.
+(Contributed by [Laro88](https://github.com/Laro88))

 # Depends on
 - [Moment.js](http://momentjs.com/docs) - Clever date/time handler for Node.js and browsers